petioptrv/ib-gateway-docker-gcp/README.md

-# Interactive Brokers Gateway Docker
+# Interactive Brokers Gateway Docker (Leaner!)

+This repo takes mvberg's work and optimises it for performance:

+* Ubuntu 19.04 (Default of 16.04 isn't docker optimised)
+* Others to come as I discover them

 IB Gateway running in Docker with [IB Controller](https://github.com/ib-controller/ib-controller/) and VNC